-A urine culture is a test to find and identify germs (usually bacteria) that may be causing a urinary tract infection (UTI).
-Urine in the bladder normally is sterile-it does not contain any bacteria or other organisms (such as fungi).
-But bacteria can enter the urethra and cause an infection.
+A urine culture is a test to find germs (such as bacteria) in the urine that can cause an infection.
+Urine in the bladder is normally sterile.
+This means it does not contain any bacteria or other organisms (such as fungi).
+But bacteria can enter the urethra and cause a urinary tract infection (UTI).

 Why It Is Done

 - Find the cause of a urinary tract infection (UTI).

 - Make decisions about the best treatment for a UTI.
 This is called sensitivity testing.

 - Find out if treatment for a UTI worked.

 You do not need to do anything before you have this test.
 If you are taking or have recently taken antibiotics, tell your doctor.